Poojakuber91/Boston_Marathon_Analysis/README.md

 Data Cleaning and Preprocessing:
 Scripts and notebooks to clean and prepare the dataset for analysis.
-Exploratory Data Analysis (EDA):

-Visualizations and statistical summaries to explore trends and patterns in the data.
+Exploratory Data Analysis (EDA):Visualizations and statistical summaries to explore trends and patterns in the data.
-Statistical Analysis:

-Hypothesis testing and statistical modeling to derive meaningful conclusions.
+Statistical Analysis:Hypothesis testing and statistical modeling to derive meaningful conclusions.
-Visualization:

-Interactive dashboards and plots to present insights from the analysis.
+Visualization:Interactive dashboards and plots to present insights from the analysis.

 # Technologies Used
 Python: Programming language used for data analysis and scripting.